adyasinghal/B.Tech-CSE-Resources/README.md

 Has all <mark>**resources + previous year papers + notes + assignments(even graded ones)**</mark> I used/had for these courses.

-_P.S.
-If you're a junior who comes across this, make as much use you can of this repo!!_

 -_Adya Singhal (CSE, Batch of 2028)_